snowplow/snowplowanalytics.com/_posts/2020-04-17-snowplow-ios-tracker-1.3.0-released/index.md

 /*!
  @brief Takes event information and decide if the context needs to be generated.
  @param event informations about the event to process.
- @return weather the context has to be generated.
+ @return whether the context has to be generated.
  */
 - (BOOL)filterFromEvent:(id<SPInspectableEvent>)event;